hexchat/documentation/appearance.rst

 the installer modifying your theme or it conflicting with your theme.

 Themes can be either installed globally (changing all gtk2 applications) or to HexChat specifically.
-The latter requires write permissions to HexChat's install dir (i.e. in Program Files).
+The latter requires write permissions to HexChat's install dir (e.g. in Program Files).
 Global themes are set in *%USERPROFILE%\\.gtkrc-2.0* but will not be covered here.

 This example will use the `Vertex theme <https://github.com/horst3180/Vertex-theme>`_.